Muslim Students Association: Racism and Arab/South-Asian bias

 In the 1970s, the MSA conducted a survey which showed that most "felt like there weren’t enough efforts to include African-American Muslims and African-American students at MSAs across the country have offered their stories of exclusion and marginalization within the organization, saying that efforts to talk about race in the community are often met with resistance or dismissal.

 The Black In MSA hashtag (or #BlackInMSA) generated discussion of the stereotypes and racism which African-American students were subject to in the MSA from Arab and South-Asian members.
-This included reluctance to engage with issues affecting African-American students on campus, reluctance to talk about racism, and hesitation or outright refusal to support African-American students and communities in the Black Lives Matter / LGBTQ movements.
+This included reluctance to engage with issues affecting African-American students on campus, reluctance to talk about racism, and hesitation or outright refusal to support African-American students and communities in the Black Lives Matter.

-Muslim Students' Associations have been generally accused of harboring prejudice views against non-Arab members.
-Social media users complained of bias from Arab Muslim members towards African-American Muslims members, including the use of the Arabic term for slave (Abdeed).
-Additionally, there has been discrimination accused by non-Arab members of the group in the appointment of leadership positions within the MSA.